Sila-Money/sila-sdk-python/README.md

             "identity_value": "123452222",                      # Required:  Must in in 2222 in the sandbox
             "phone": "1234567890",                              # Required:  Must be a valid phone number (format not enforced)
-            "street_address_1": '123 Main St',                  # Required:  Must be a valid USPS mailing address "city": 'Anytown',                                  # Required:  Must be a valid US City matching the zip "state": 'OR',                                      # Required:  Must be a 2 character US State abbr.
+            "street_address_1": '123 Main St',                  # Required:  Must be a valid USPS mailing address "street_address_2": '',                             # Optional:  Must be a valid USPS mailing address "city": 'Anytown',                                  # Required:  Must be a valid US City matching the zip "state": 'OR',                                      # Required:  Must be a 2 character US State abbr.
             "postal_code": "12345",                             # Required:  Must be a valid US Postal Code